netrc/jekyll-now/_drafts/2019-06-30-Parallax-Views.md

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.

+Multiple movies that lskfjalfjksfja

+(Dunkirk)[http] was criticized for leaving out all manner of military and political history - which it did quite sincerely as it was an artistic triumph.
+Some months later, The Darkest Hour took on the same time period and, while Churchill and The Royal Navy dealt with the evacuation, there was never a shot of the beach itself.
+The two movies dove-tailed perfectly.

 Darkest Hour - Dunkirk

 First Man - Apollo 11